 In the old times, secular Turkish politicians took it too far to ban religion in public life.
 In my early years of life, I was also a supporter of these bans.
 Yet, after my legal training in Turkey and the UK, I can see my mistakes now.

-According to Middle Eastern people, we, the Turkish people, are light Muslims at best, and according to most Turkish people, Arabs got it all wrong, and they are practicing Islam in a backward way.
+Additionally, according to Middle Eastern people, most Turkish people are light Muslims at best, and according to most Turkish people, Arabs got it all wrong, and they are practicing Islam in a backward way.

 Turkey is probably one of the few countries in the Middle East where you can watch the scenery of Mosques and enjoy your beer.
 Check my article if you wish to know more about Turkish drinking culture.